alpiepho/AlPiepho/README.md

 - I also love figuring out automation, like CI/CD tools (Jenkins, Selenium, Puppeteer), and just found Github Actions and the new Github special repos, like this one.

-- Many lists below are now generated automatically using GH Actions.
+- The lists below are generated automatically using Puppeteer.

-- More will be added.
+- Have been experimenting with Github Actions to schedule generating these lists.

 - I generate these for my own reference, but if you found my Github account, I hope you will take a look.